Welcome to Oberoi One.

-The summer capital of the British Raj, Shimla is until today, a popular hill station getaway, located in the State of Himachal Pradesh in northern India.
-Sitting resplendent at 2438 metres and surrounded by 23 acres of fragrant cedar forest is Wildflower Hall - the magnificent former residence of Lord Kitchener.
+The summer capital of the British Raj, Shimla, is until today, a popular hill station getaway.
+Located in the State of Himachal Pradesh in northern India.
+Sitting resplendent at 2515 metres above sea level and surrounded by 23 acres of fragrant cedar forest is Wildflower Hall - the magnificent former residence of Lord Kitchener.

 Address